wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-add-video-to-react-chat-app-with-nexmo-dr.md

 ---
 title: How to Add Video to Your React Chat App with Nexmo
-description: At Nexmo, we’re really excited about the ability to create customer journeys through conversations with our new Conversation API.
-It allows users to not only deploy an omnichannel experience leveraging voice, messaging, and video all within one experience but also maintains the context of those conversations to deliver a superior customer experience.
-The possibilities of […]
+description: Today, we’ll build something off of the chat application that was built in this introductory tutorial.
+That original app uses Nexmo’s Client SDK and connects to the Conversation API.
+And today, we are going to add video chat to that React application using the TokBox API.
 thumbnail: /content/blog/how-to-add-video-to-react-chat-app-with-nexmo-dr/Elevate_AddVideotoChat-1.png
 author: laurenlee
 published: true